Membership vs Subscription: Which Keeps You Paid

 Three factors drive the retention gap:

 1. Social bonds.
-The difference between a subscriber and a member is who they connect with.
 Members form relationships with other members, not just the creator.
 Those relationships are the product.
 Cancel and you lose your network.

 2. Identity.
 Being part of a group becomes part of how members see themselves.
 “I’m in the trading group” carries social weight that “I read a newsletter” does not.